vpeopleonatank/face-recognition-ver3/README.md

 Services:
 - `api` (port 8000) – FastAPI server exposing `/api/v1/embeddings`, `/api/v1/rerank`, and `/healthz`.
 - `triton` (port 8001) – Custom Triton server loaded with the v3 detection and embedding ensembles.
+On first start it compiles the CUDA `rpe_ops` extension inside the container (uses the GPU); this step is cached on subsequent runs.

 The API waits for Triton to pass its readiness probe (`http://triton:8000/v2/health/ready`) before starting.